aedobbyn/postal/README.md

 That doesn’t sound so bad, but there are `99999^2` or 9,999,800,001 possible 5-digit origin-destination zip combinations in the US.
 The USPS [Zone Calc](https://postcalc.usps.com/DomesticZoneChart/) tool narrows down that space a bit by trimming zips to their first 3 digits.
+Every 5 digit zip’s information is defined by its 3-digit prefix, except for 5-digit exceptions, which are noted.

 ### Usage